Efficient Evaluation Methods for Neural Architecture Search: A Survey: Evaluation

 \section{Evaluation}

-In this section, we first discuss the evaluation metrics for the EEMs in Section~\ref{eva_metric}.
+In this section, we first discuss the evaluation metrics in Section~\ref{eva_metric}.
 Then, we introduce the commonly-used benchmark datasets in Section~\ref{eva_benchmark}.
-Finally, we report the metric value of various EEMs on the benchmark datasets in Section~\ref{eva_comp}.
+Finally, we report the performance of various EEMs on the benchmark datasets in Section~\ref{eva_comp}.